 Now that in vitro fertilization (IVF) has led to the birth of an estimated one million babies worldwide, these fears and speculations may seem quaint and even absurd.
 But the same concerns once raised about IVF are being voiced, sometimes almost verbatim, about human cloning.
-Will cloning go the way of set of the Donahue television program (right).
+Will cloning go the way of IVF, morphing from the monstrous to the mundane?
+And if human cloning, as well as other genetic interventions on the embryo, does someday become as commonplace as test tube baby-making, is that to be feared-or embraced?
+The set of the Donahue television program (right).
 With her was Vanderbilt University IVF researcher Pierre Soupart, who predicted that "by the time Louise is 15, there will be so many others it won't be remarkable anymore."